The 8 Best Static Code & Website Security Scanning Tools

 - Use of resources that have been freed

-Coverity is great for open source projects and it’s undeniably thorough.
+Coverity is great for open-source projects and it’s undeniably thorough.
 They pride themselves on being able to find bugs and issues that a lot of other scanners might miss.
-However, it requires you to open source your code, and doesn’t have the most user-friendly or integrative interface compared to some of the other options.
+However, it requires you to open-source your code and doesn’t have the most user-friendly or integrative interface compared to some of the other options.
 Coverity does have loads of success stories, which you can read more about here.

 A strong contender for seamless integration, Codacy provides either a cloud or self-hosted platform which checks for code standardisation, quality and security errors.
-An effective static analysis tool, Codacy identifies OWASP Top 10 vulnerabilities, including SQL injection, and can notify you of errors from within your current workflows and platforms.
+An effective static analysis tool, Codacy identifies OWASP Top 10 vulnerabilities, including SQL injection and can notify you of errors from within your current workflows and platforms.
 It has a beautiful user interface where you can view the quality of your code over time and tailor your dashboard to the standards you care about.

 Codacy also boasts capabilities for 30 programming languages.
-Similarly to Coverity it has a free plan for open-source repositories, but the main package for on the cloud deployment comes in at $15/month.
+Similarly to Coverity, it has a free plan for open-source repositories, but the main package for on-the-cloud deployment comes in at $15/month.
 Codacy also provides self-hosted servers, so get in touch for more information if you’re a large business looking for admin tools.

-Resharper is a Visual Studios extension for .NET developers which analyses code quality, errors, and smells on the fly.
+Resharper is a Visual Studios extension for .NET developers that analyses code quality, errors, and smells on the fly.
 It applies over 2200 code inspections and automated solution-wide code refactorings to help you safely update your codebase.

 Working in real-time, it includes multiple code editing helpers to improve and fix your code quickly.
 It also differentiates between different issues to help sort important issues from false positives, which you can read more about here.
 For most inspections, they also provide quick fixes, which help speed up the development process.
-From a code quality perspective, Resharper also allows you to set up a code style based on your team standard, and then offers language-specific formatting suggestions.
+From a code quality perspective, Resharper also allows you to set up a code style based on your team standard and then offers language-specific formatting suggestions.

 Resharper is a great way to improve the functionality of Visual Studios Code as an IDE, so it’s a solid option if you’re already on VS.